Rapid Gastric Emptying or Dumping Syndrome

 How is rapid gastric emptying treated?

 Treatment includes changes in eating habits and medication.
 People who have rapid gastric emptying should eat several small meals a day that are low in carbohydrates and drink liquids between meals—not with them.
 People with severe rapid gastric emptying will likely need to take prescribed medicine to slow their digestion.
-In the most serious cases, doctors may recommend levitra surgery.
+In the most serious cases, doctors may recommend tadalafil surgery.

 top